Sakerini/Ray-Tracing/README.md

 ## Project

-- Written on Java 📦
+- Written in Java 📦
 - There is **keyboard movement**
 - **Awesom** spheres 🌟 with custom props (color, position,...)
 - Camera Control 📐 (tilt,...)